model-checking/kani/rfc/src/template.md

 Example:
 - Is there any use case that isn't handled yet?
-- Is there any part of the UX that still need some improvement?
+- Is there any part of the UX that still needs some improvement?

 Make sure all open questions are addressed before stabilization.